masterdpool/pool/README.md

 This will setup the pool ready for coin daemons to be added.

-Add your exchange API public and secret keys in these two separated files:

-	/etc/yiimp/keys.php - fixed path in code
-	web/serverconfig.php - use sample as base...

-You can find sample config files in web/serverconfig.sample.php and web/keys.sample.php

-This web application includes some command line tools, add bin/ folder to your path and type "yiimp" to list them, "yiimp checkup" can help to test your initial setup.
-Future scripts and maybe the "cron" jobs will then use this yiic console interface.

 You need at least three backend shells (in screen) running these scripts:

 	web/main.sh
 	web/loop2.sh
 	web/block.sh

-Start one stratum per algo using the run.sh script with the algo as parameter.
-For example, for x11:

-	run.sh x11

-Edit each .conf file with proper values.

-Look at rc.local, it starts all three backend shells and all stratum processes.
-Copy it to the /etc folder so that all screen shells are started at boot up.

-All your coin's config files need to blocknotify their corresponding stratum using something like:

-	blocknotify=blocknotify yaamp.com:port coinid %s
+The install script will create a file in the ~/ directory called screen-start.sh which you will need to run.
+This file has the above scripts in it.

 On the website, go to http://server.com/site/adminRights to login as admin.
-You have to change it to something different in the code (web/yaamp/modules/site/SiteController.php).
+You have to change it to something different in the code (web/yaamp/modules/site/SiteController.php) or the during the install.
 A real admin login may be added later, but you can setup a password authentification with your web server, sample for lighttpd:

 	htpasswd -c /etc/yiimp/admin.htpasswd <adminuser>